Filing Your Return -> Students -> Moving expenses

 See also Tax Information for Students.

-Other resources, on Canada Revenue Agency website:- P105 Students and Income Tax Pamphlet
+Canada Revenue Agency Resources:- P105 Students and Income Tax Pamphlet

 - Form T1-M moving expenses deduction (to be filed with the tax return)

 Revised: April 28, 2018